djosephsen/slacker/docs/api-calls.md

 }
 ```

-Lets see how it works in practice.
-Imagine for a moment that you work someplace
+Lets write a message handler that makes an API call to see how it works in
+practice.
+Imagine for a moment that you work someplace terrible, and have been
-terrible, and have been tasked with installing a PCI-Compliance filter that
+tasked with installing a PCI-Compliance filter that finds and deletes messages
-finds and deletes messages containing strings that appear to be credit card
+containing strings that appear to be credit card numbers from your corporate
-numbers from your corporate slack team.
+slack team.

 In the time between when you give notice and actually leave, you could
 implement that as a message handler like so: